Coverage Error Optimal Confidence Intervals for Local Polynomial Regression: Introduction

-Furthermore, after identifying a coverage error optimal (CE-optimal) local polynomial interval $\i \in \I$, within a class $\F_\S$, we investigate and optimize its length.
-This quest led us to develop new theoretical work on Edgeworth expansions for nonparametric local polynomial regression.
-To be precise, the length of intervals of the form $\eqref{eqn:ci lp}$ is controlled by a particular functional of the (equivalent) kernel, which is known to be minimized by employing the uniform kernel when constructing the local polynomial estimators \citep*{Cheng-Fan-Marron1997_AoS}.
-However, in all prior work on Edgeworth expansions for nonparametrics the uniform kernel is explicitly ruled out, both for density estimation \citep*{Hall1991_Statistics,Hall1992_AoS_density,Hall1992_book} and regression \citep*{Chen-Qin2002_SJS,Calonico-Cattaneo-Farrell2018_JASA}.
-Other work on nonparametric regression \citep*{Hall1992_AoS_regression,Neumann1997_Statistics} uses a fixed design, assuming the issue away.
-In fact, \citet[p.
+We improve on prior work on valid Edgeworth expansions for nonparametric kernel-based regression in three ways: (i) the expansions hold uniformly over a class of data-generating processes (instead of only for one $\f$), (ii) the uniform kernel is allowed (instead of only for kernel functions with sufficient variation), and (iii) the expansions hold for any derivative $\v \geq 0$ (instead of only for the level $\v = 0$).
+As discussed below, these improvements offer new theoretical and practical conclusions.

+Edgeworth expansions are almost always established pointwise in the underlying distribution, that is, for a single, fixed $\f$, as in \eqref{eqn:EE-pointwise}.
+Indeed, standard references on the subject \cite{Bhattacharya-Rao1976_book,Hall1992_book} do not even mention uniformity.
+However, $\f$ is unknown, and a researcher would like some assurances that their inference is equally accurate regardless of the specific underlying data generating process.
+This motivates expansions that are valid uniformly over a class of plausible distributions for the data, denoted $\F_\S$, encoding the researcher's statistical model, accompanying assumptions, and the empirical regularities of the application of interest.
+Thus, instead of \eqref{eqn:EE-pointwise}, in Section \ref{sec:ee}, we prove

+We also characterize the worst-case rate $r_{\ti} = \inf_{\f \in \F_\S} r_{\ti,\f}$ of distributional approximation over $\F_\S$.
+The specific class $\F_\S$ we consider, defined precisely in Section \ref{sec:set up}, matches standard empirical settings employing kernel-based nonparametric inference for $\mu^{(\v)}$, and therefore our theoretical and methodological results speak directly to common practice.
+Uniformly valid expansions have some precedence in the literature when studying notions of optimality, perhaps originating with \cite{Beran1982_AoS}, but these results are rare and confined to parametric models.
+Our corresponding uniform results for nonparametric kernel-smoothing do not appear to have a direct antecedent in the literature.

+Second, the uniform kernel is ruled out in all prior work on Edgeworth expansions for kernel-based nonparametrics, both for density estimation \cite{Hall1991_Statistics,Hall1992_AoS_density,Hall1992_book} and regression \cite{Chen-Qin2000_Bmka,Chen-Qin2002_SJS,Calonico-Cattaneo-Farrell2018_JASA}, due to a technical limitation in the proofs that we overcome.
+Other work on nonparametric regression has assumed away the issue by studying non-random designs \cite{Hall1992_AoS_regression,Neumann1997_Statistics}.
+In fact, \cite[p.
 218]{Hall1991_Statistics} conjectured that valid Edgeworth expansions would require techniques for lattice-valued random variables if the uniform kernel was used.
-On the contrary, we show that this is not needed, and in fact obtain valid Edgeworth expansions for local polynomial confidence intervals even when the uniform kernel is employed (see Lemma \ref{lem:Cramer} below for more discussion).
+On the contrary, we show that such techniques are not needed.
+Allowing for the uniform kernel is important for empirical work because it is the optimal kernel shape in terms of minimizing interval length (as discussed in Section \ref{sec:length}) and because unweighted local least squares regression is a popular choice in some applications.